mkonda/repsheet/README.md

 To activate and configure repsheet you will need to set some directives.
 The following list explains what each directive is and what is does.

-* `RepsheetEnabled <On|Off>` - Determines if the module will do any processing
+* `RepsheetEnabled <On|Off>` - Determines if Repsheet will do any processing
+* `RepsheetRecorder <On|Off>` - Determines if request information will be stored
+* `RepsheetFilter <On|Off>` - Determines if Repsheet will look for ModSecurity information
 * `RepsheetAction <Notify|Block>` - Determines the action to take if an IP is found on the repsheet. `Notify` will send a header downstream and `Block` will return a `403`
 * `RepsheetPrefix <prefix>` - Sets the logger prefix.
 This will precede any repsheet apache log lines
 * `RepsheetRedisTimeout n` - Sets the time (in milliseconds) before the attempt to connect to redis will timeout and fail
 * `RepsheetRedisHost <host>` - Sets the host for the Redis connection
 * `RepsheetRedisTimeout <port>` - Sets the port for the Redis connection
 * `RepsheetRedisTTL <ttl>` - Number of hours before an IP entry will expire.
-If new activity from an IP is seen before expiry the expiry time will reset
+If new activity from an IP is seen before expiry the expiry time will reset (NOT IMPLEMENTED)
 * `RepsheetRedisMaxLength <ttl>` - Number of recorded requests a single IP can have before it is trimmed in Redis

 Here's a complete example: